varnishcache/varnish-cache/doc/sphinx/phk/dough.rst

 out how to do it myself.

-My parents brought me up to think that finances is a private matter but I concluded that the only way you could ask strangers to trow money at you, would be to run an open book, where they could see what happened to them, so I did open books.
+My parents brought me up to think that finances is a private matter but I concluded that the only way you could ask strangers to throw money at you, would be to run an open book, where they could see what happened to them, so I did open books.